 As with any new workout, if you have any injuries or pre-existing conditions, you should always speak with your medical doctor prior to starting.
 However, OrangeTheory also recommends speaking to the coaches directly to discuss specific injuries.
 “Coaches have received education from our Medical Advisory Board on how to provide appropriate options,” says Swedberg.
 For example, for orthopedic issues, coaches may suggest the bike or the strider as an alternative for the rower and/or treadmill portion, as it is “still working to get the heart-rate up with less of an impact.”

 OrangeTheory studios have also taken strides to ensure safety.
-In addition to complying with all CDC recommendations -- ranging from required masks and temperature checks to a strict sanitation protocol and social distancing -- they also offer Orangetheory At Home™ workouts available each day on the Orangetheory Fitness YouTube channel and over 400 studios are conducting workouts outdoors.
+In addition to complying with all CDC recommendations -- ranging from required masks and temperature checks to a strict sanitation protocol and social distancing -- they also offer Orangetheory At Home™ workouts available each day on the Orangetheory Fitness YouTube channel and a number of studios are conducting workouts outdoors.

 OrangeTheory vs Traditional HIIT Classes